stu247/rgToSc/README.md

 # rgToSc
-Add iTunes SoundCheck meta-data from Replay Gain meta-data.
+Add iTunes Sound Check meta-data from ReplayGain meta-data.

 I like to listen to large playlists in shuffle mode on my Sonos speakers.
 Some songs in my collection are a lot louder than others.
 By adjusting the gain on each song, the volume can be normalized so that the volume of all songs are about the same.
 ReplayGain (http://wiki.hydrogenaud.io/index.php?title=ReplayGain_specification) is a widely supported standard for volume normalization.
 It specifies storing the song specific gain in meta-data in each MP3 file.
 It does not modify the music itself.
 That means that the software playing the music needs to understand and use the meta-data.